kcarnold/academic-kickstart/content/home/about.md

 +++

 Kenneth C. Arnold is finishing his PhD in Computer Science at Harvard University, working with Professor [Krzysztof Z. Gajos](http://www.eecs.harvard.edu/~kgajos/).
-He studies how people use intelligent systems for creative productivity, such as writing.
+He studies how people use intelligent systems for creative productivity.
+His thesis research is on how predictive typing affects what people write and how.